shannenlolol/SG_Routing_UI_SL/docs/User Stories.md

 * The system shall list available road types for selection.
 * The system shall allow multiple road types to be toggled on/off.
 * Selecting a road type shall load and display its GeoJSON layer on the map.
-* Toggling road types shall not remove the currently displayed route.
+* Toggling road types shall not remove a currently displayed route.

 ---